 Develop skills in the latest technologies in jewellery design.
 Learn to use the professional industry computer aided jewellery design software by Gemvision.
-Design highly accurate 3D models that include gemstones and findings, then render these designs in photo-realistic quality as 2D images, videos or interactive programs.
+Design highly accurate 3D models that include gemstones and findings, then render these designs in photo-realistic quality as 2D images and videos.
 Learn about other jewellery tools on the market and how they compare.

 Introduction to Gemvision MatrixGold